Hurricane and Severe Storm Sentinel (HS3) Teacher Institute

 NASA is studying earth science processes such as earthquakes through airborne science research platforms.
 Students in grades 7-9 can help NASA in this effort by joining the Student Flight Mission Challenge.
 Student teams create a multimedia presentation that suggests a site for a new science investigation.
 Interested educators can prepare for the challenge by enrolling in a self-directed course on earth system science...

-Robotics at NASA Dryden Flight Research Center
+Robotics at NASA Armstrong Flight Research Center

 FIRST – For Inspiration and Recognition of Science and Technology (FIRST) Robotics is a program developed by private entrepreneur Dean Kamen.
 NASA is a strong partner of FIRST.
-At the NASA Dryden Flight Research Center three FIRST Robotics Competition (FRC) High School Teams have been established; the teams exist at these high schools: Lancaster, Antelope Valley, and Tehachapi... >> More
+At the NASA Armstrong Flight Research Center three FIRST Robotics Competition (FRC) High School Teams have been established; the teams exist at these high schools: Lancaster, Antelope Valley, and Tehachapi... >> More

 Bohn-Meyer Math & Science Odyssey Program